Kidnapped Mali election workers freed in north -official

 "The five hostages were picked up this morning by French soldiers outside the town.
 We do not know what led to them being freed," Cheick Fanta Mady Bouare, the prefect of Tessalit, told Reuters.

-The Islamists have been largely scattered and the Tuaregs have signed a deal to allow the vote to take place and then negotiate on their demands with an elected government.
+The Islamists have been largely scattered and the Tuaregs have signed a deal to allow the vote to take place and then negotiate with an elected government.

-The kidnapping follows accusations from Mali's government that the MNLA rebels had violated the ceasefire deal this week after four people died in clashes between pro-separatist Tuareg youths and black Africans in Kidal.
+The kidnapping follows accusations from Mali's government that the MNLA rebels had violated the ceasefire deal this week after four people died in clashes between pro-separatist Tuareg youths and black Africans in Kidal, another northern town.

-Bouare, the prefect, said that Baye Ag Diknane, a member of the MNLA, was arrested in connection for the kidnapping.
-It was not clear if he was acting on MNLA orders.

-Residents and officials in Kidal said the bomb was found in the town's market, prompting people to flee the area.

 Despite pockets of violence and fears hundreds of thousands of voters will not get the cards they need to vote on time, Mali is under intense foreign pressure to hold the vote on July 28.